-Scrolling also keeps the user-focused and on topic instead of having them click around all the time, which causes a delay.
-If the page takes too long to load, the risk of the user leaving is relatively high.
-This is highly unlikely with long-scrolling websites.
+Scrolling also helps keep the user-focused and on topic instead of forcing them to click around all the time, which causes a delay.
+If the page takes too long to load, the risk of the user leaving is extremely high.
+This is not the case with long-scrolling websites.

-As mentioned above, the long scroll has benefits that a shorter, multi-page website does not.
-With the interactive storytelling, the user bounce rate decreases dramatically when engaging content is provided.
+As previously mentioned, the long scroll has benefits that a shorter, multi-page website does not.
+Through interactive storytelling, the user bounce rate decreases dramatically when engaging content is provided.
 This, in turn, results in the high immersion of your brand, business or service.

 The Challenge of the Long Scroll

-While it is part of the web design present and future, the long scroll practice comes with its challenges.
+Although the long scroll is massively popular, it does have its challenges.
 For starters, creating content in order to attract and maintain the user’s interest can be difficult.
-Wrongly choosing & creating material can result in the audience getting bored & losing interest, leaving the site with a high bounce rate.
+Choosing and creating the wrong material can result in the audience becoming bored and losing interest, leaving the site with a high bounce rate.

-Additionally, the higher content percentage can also result in the site loading much slower if not created correctly & professionally.
+Additionally, the higher content percentage can also result in the site loading much slower if not created in a certain manner.
 Slow site speed will result in poor user experience, therefore disengaging the user.
-Your users expect your web pages to load fast, and they won’t stick around if they don’t.
+Your audience expects your web page to load fast, and if they don’t – they won’t stick around.

-One of the most significant impediments to single page websites is keyword ranking.
-SEO relies heavily on keywords and any website page can most times, be only optimized for a single phrase.
-Single page websites are designed around a central topic or theme, so such single page websites can only target a single phrase.
+One of the most significant impediments to single-page websites is keyword ranking.
+SEO relies heavily on keywords and most website pages can only be optimized for a single phrase.
+Single page websites are designed around a central topic or theme, so much so that single page websites can only target a single phrase.

-Furthermore, as SEO experts based in Cyprus, we acknowledge that the long scroll cannot be implemented to all websites for all businesses; therefore we have found a balance in this by practising the long scroll moderately by adding interactive images and design elements while maintaining the relevant content per page to maintain our high page rankings.
+As SEO experts based in Cyprus, we acknowledge that the long scroll cannot be implemented to all websites and businesses.
+In such cases, we have found a balance in this by moderately incorporating the long scroll alongside interactive images and design elements relevant to the page’s content in order to maintain our high page rankings.

 Long scrolling can create a completely immersive browsing experience.
 If users like the UI and find it intuitive, then they won’t really mind the length of the scroll.

-While it does have its challenges, long scrolling practices is already a big part of contemporary web design & when used correctly, has numerous benefits.
-It is often the case a company will request to facelift their website and make some pages longer!
+While it does have its challenges, long scrolling is now a staple of contemporary web design and when used correctly, has numerous benefits.
+When requesting a freshening up of the website, we find that many companies request that some pages be made longer!